 Gut Health is More than Just Digestion

 With more than 20 million Canadians dealing with digestive issues every single year it is easy to understand how the health of our gut is important and how easily it can become compromised.
 However, what many people don’t recognize is that the health of your gut spans far beyond digestive symptoms.
-Although issues such as IBS, Chron’s disease, Celiac disease, and digestive disorders are clearly related to gut health, poor gut flora and intestinal permeability can many other things including; mood, mental health, energy, fatigue, headaches, migraines, skin issues and food intolerances.
-In fact, you do not need to have a digestive symptom for your gut health to negatively impact you.
-Poor gut health can manifest itself as acne, psoriasis, poor concentration, anxiety, depression or fatigue before you have a digestive issue.
+Although issues such as IBS, Chron’s disease, Celiac disease, and digestive disorders are clearly related to gut health, poor gut flora and intestinal permeability can many other things including; mood, mental health, energy, fatigue, headaches, migraines, skin issues, and food intolerances.
+In fact, you do not need to have digestive symptoms for your gut health to negatively impact you.
+Poor gut health can manifest itself as acne, psoriasis, poor concentration, anxiety, depression, or fatigue before you have a digestive issue.

-Given 75% of your immune system resides in your gut, the health of your gut has a large impact on the health of your immune system.
+Given that 75% of your immune system resides in your gut, the health of your gut has a large impact on the health of your immune system.
 When the intestinal barrier becomes permeable, protein molecules can escape into the bloodstream.
 However, since these molecules don’t reside outside of the gut, the immune system responds by attacking them as foreign invaders.
-This process ‘pollutes’ your bloodstream and creates excess workload on your immune system and filtering organs as they attempt to cope with the unwanted invasion.
+This process ‘pollutes’ your bloodstream and creates an excess workload on your immune system and filtering organs as they attempt to cope with the unwanted invasion.
 Studies show that the link between gut health and the immune system plays a role in many auto-immune conditions as well as the increase in food allergies and food sensitivities.

 Maintain Good Gut Health

 Leaky gut and bad gut flora are common because of the modern lifestyle.
-If you have a leaky gut, you probably have bad gut flora, and vice versa.
+If you have a leaky gut, you probably have bad gut flora and vice versa.
 While achieving and maintaining gut health can seem like hard work, it is vitally important to our health.
 The most obvious solution is to avoid all of the factors that contribute to gut health, although in some cases it is easier said than done.
 Depending on the degree of concern there are many different and complex nutrition and supplement protocols you can follow in order to improve your gut health (which I will cover at a later date), however, the first step is merely accepting the fact that what you eat affects much more than your weight and physical appearance.
-By focusing on a diet of whole foods, limiting refined sugars, food additives, processed foods and limiting stress, you will be taking the first steps to improve your overall health.
+By focusing on a diet of whole foods, limiting refined sugars, food additives, and processed foods, and limiting stress, you will be taking the first steps to improve your overall health.